waidyanatha/openeew-detection/README.md

 <p align="center">

 ### Sensor simulator
-`sensor_simulator.py` selects historic data from [/input](https://github.com/openeew/openeew-detection/tree/master/input) and publishes them to MQTT at an accurate rate (1 msg per sensor per second).
+`sensor-simulator.py` selects historic data from /input and publishes them to MQTT at an accurate rate (1 msg per sensor per second).

 ### MQTT broker
-A [Mosquitto MQTT broker](https://mosquitto.org/) administers the following topics:
+A [Mosquitto MQTT broker](https://mosquitto.org/) adminsters the following topics:
 - `/traces` (raw accelerations from sensor, time, deviceid)
 - `/device` (device metadata; deviceid, lat, lon, firmware version)
 - `/pga-trigger` (threshold triggered for sensor; deviceid, pga intensity, time)
 - `/earthquake` (earthquake declared by comparing recent pga-triggers from various devices; eventid, time of event, pga intensity)

-### Device information to database
+### Device information to databasee
 `DBwriter.py` updates the `devices` [table](https://github.com/openeew/openeew-detection/blob/master/init_db.sql) in the database with meta data for each sensor, including its location coordinates.
 This script also writes earthquake events to the database as they happen.

 ### Detection script for single sensors